It has been a privilege to serve as the Member of Parliament for Windsor since 2005.

 The Royal Family have been a major part of life in the area for nearly 1,000 years and in the 14th and 15th Centuries, Windsor was one of the wealthiest areas in the country because the presence of the monarch brought so many of London's most famous merchants to the town.
 Today's visitors to Windsor are welcomed to Windsor Castle, the largest and oldest continuously inhabited castle in the world.

 Windsor also has a venerable military history.
-Established as a garrison town following the English Civil War, Windsor is home to both the Coldstream Guard and the Household Cavalry.
+Established as a garrison town following the English Civil War, Windsor is home to the Coldstream Guards, the Welsh Guards, and the Household Cavalry.
 We're extremely proud of our regiments and of the role they play, day-to-day, in our community.
 Alongside the people of Windsor, I am always thankful for the dedication of our armed forces.
 We must never underestimate the contributions made by our veterans to our freedom and security.